Gautam-eng19/rankpredictor-jee/README.md

 # rankpredictor-jee
-A simple JavaScript based web app that predicts JEE Mains rank based on your percentile .
+A JavaScript based web app that predicts JEE Mains rank based on your percentile .